kherP/css-style-inject/readme.md

 <hr/>

 <p>
-    This is a plugin to inject styles to document head dynamically and it does checking by unique id to prevent style duplication.
+    This is a plugin to inject styles to document head dynamically and it checks injections by unique id to prevent style duplication.
 </p>

 <h3> List of features </h3>